 Hi everyone.
 I hope I find you all well this week.
 So no prizes for guessing what comes top of the list when it comes to Celtic jewelry here at The Irish Store?
 Yes, everyone is crazy about Irish Claddagh rings!
-Read on to find out all you need to know about Ireland’s enduring symbol of love and friendship.
+Read on to find out all you need to know about the Claddagh symbol and it’s enduring message of love, loyalty and friendship.

 Irish Claddagh rings feature two hands joined together clasping a heart.
 A crown tops the heart.
 The hands symbolize friendship, the single heart symbolizes love and the crown is a symbol of loyalty.